WHO WE ARE

 OUR MISSION STATEMENT

-THE PROBLEMS DOMESTICATED
+THE PROBLEMS

-ELEPHANTS FACE
+DOMESTICATED ELEPHANTS FACE

-Sri Lanka is home to 3000 elephants, and around 200 of these elephants are domesticated.
-These domesticated elephants have to work daily, from morning to evening, with limited food and water, and are used to being controlled by force.
-Work includes hard labour, where they carry huge trees from inside the forest, weighing up to 350kg, using their mouths.
+Sri Lanka is home to 3000 elephants, and around 200 are domesticated.
+These domesticated elephants have to work daily, from morning to evening, with limited food and water and are used to being controlled by force.
+Work includes hard labor, where they carry huge trees from inside the forest, weighing up to 350kg, using their mouths.
 They are also used in the widely popular tourist attraction of elephant back riding, where they carry tourists, often in groups, which can weigh up to 200kg.
 They are usually carried on large containers that damage the backs and lungs of the elephants.
-Even in places where they carry one person
+Even in places where they carry one person at a time, they are still not exempt from the harsh conditions used to control them on a daily basis.
+Elephants that continue to live like this will suffer from mental illness, and undernourishment, and will slowly die from this treatment.
+As a result, instead of living their lifespan of 80-100 years, they won’t make it past 55.
+Despite being such important icons of the Buddhist religion in Sri Lanka, they are still being exploited for tourism.

 AMARASIRI'S DREAM